Flows from Economy to Environment

 SEEA Applications and Extensions, Chapter 4 on input-output analysis and consumption-based accounts. ↩︎

 GOAP Technical Guidance on Ocean Accounts (2024).
-The drainage basin approach to spatial attribution draws on the SEEA CF spatial disaggregation principles (paragraphs 2.80-2.84) and the basic spatial unit framework established in TG-3.2 Spatial Units. ↩︎
+The drainage basin approach to spatial attribution draws on the SEEA CF combined presentations principles (paragraphs 2.80-2.84, which note the potential for regional disaggregation) and the spatial frameworks discussed in TG-3.1 Asset Accounts and TG-0.3 Spatial and Temporal Frameworks. ↩︎

-SEEA CF, paragraphs 2.80-2.84 on spatial disaggregation of accounts, and SEEA Applications and Extensions, Chapter 5 on sub-national and spatial analysis. ↩︎
+SEEA CF, paragraphs 2.80-2.84 on combined presentations (which note the potential for regional disaggregation), and SEEA Applications and Extensions, Chapter 5 on sub-national and spatial analysis. ↩︎

-SEEA Ecosystem Accounting (2021), Chapter 5 on ecosystem condition, and Chapter 6 on pressures. ↩︎ ↩︎
+SEEA Ecosystem Accounting (2021), Chapter 5 on ecosystem condition.
+See also Appendix A3 (paragraphs A3.27-A3.28) on marine-specific pressures including noise and habitat disturbance. ↩︎ ↩︎

 Classification of Environmental Protection Activities and Expenditure (CEPA), Class 5: Noise and vibration abatement. ↩︎